jtcarvalho/wspec-partitioning/docs/01_download_sar.md

-# 📥 Download de Dados SAR Sentinel-1
+# 📥 Download of Dados SAR Sentinel-1

-## Fonte de Dados
+## Fonte of Dados

-Os dados de espectro de onda SAR do Sentinel-1A/B estão disponíveis no **Copernicus Marine Environment Monitoring Service (CMEMS)**:
+Os data of spectrum of wave SAR of Sentinel-1A/B estão disponíveis in the **Copernicus Marine Environment Monitoring Service (CMEMS)**:

 🔗 https://marine.copernicus.eu/